duszmox/ThinkPad-X1C4-macOS-OpenCore/README.md

 <summary><strong>What's not working ⚠️</strong></summary>
 </br>

-- [ ] Some users reported Mini DisplayPort is broken for them with latest updates, but it's working for me just fine
 - [ ] Safari DRM `Use Chromium engine to watch Apple TV+, Amazon Prime Video, Netflix and others`
 - [ ] WWAN (needs to be implemented)
 - [ ] Fingerprint Reader